 As of October 2016 the Ministry of Health has approved amendments to the Health Professions Act General Regulations.
 This change allows for any healthcare professional, first responders and citizens to administer naloxone to persons appearing to be suffering from an opioid overdose outside of hospital.

-In emergency situations outside of a hospital setting, Registered Social Workers may administer naloxone and first aid.
+In emergency situations, Registered Social Workers may administer naloxone and first aid.
 In order to administer naloxone, Registrants must adhere to the Standards of Practice and relevant legislation.
 Registered Social Workers must maintain current knowledge of policies, legislation, programs and issues related to the administration of naloxone.
 We encourage you to research training opportunities on the safe administration of naloxone.
 Additionally, Registrants may distribute the naloxone kits in accordance with practice standards.
 Consult with your employer to determine if these tasks may be within your role as an employee.

 Important Legislative changes regarding the Adult Guardianship Act